Jacques Cartier

+Jacques Cartier, author of now-lost maps and accounts of his voyages, was the first European to describe and name this region and its inhabitants—at a time when the Spanish had already settled in the Caribbean, Mexico, and Central America, and were beginning their conquest of Peru.

 Early life

 Jacques Cartier was born in 1491 in Saint-Malo, the port on the north-east coast of Brittany.
 Cartier, who was a respectable mariner, improved his social status in 1520 by marrying Mary Catherine des Granches, member of a leading aristocratic family.
 His good name in Saint-Malo is recognized by its frequent appearance in baptismal registers as godfather or witness.